tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 To ensure the integrity and authenticity of firmware updates, constrained devices will have to adopt PQC digital signature schemes for code signing.
 Recommended post-quantum algorithms include:

-* SLH-DSA (Stateless Hash-Based Digital Signature Algorithm): SLH-DSA does not introduce any new hardness assumptions beyond those inherent to its underlying hash functions.
+* SLH-DSA (Stateless Hash-Based Digital Signature Algorithm): SLH-DSA does not introduce any new hardness
+  assumptions beyond those inherent to its underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
 This ensures the ongoing security of systems and protocols that use SLH-DSA for digital signatures.
-Given that the first vulnerabilities in PQC algorithms are more likely to arise from implementation flaws rather than fundamental mathematical weaknesses, SLH-DSA is still susceptible to attacks if not properly implemented..
+Given that the first vulnerabilities in PQC algorithms are more likely to arise from implementation flaws rather than fundamental mathematical weaknesses, SLH-DSA is still susceptible to attacks if not properly implemented.

 * HSS-LMS (Hierarchical Signature System - Leighton-Micali Signature): A hash-based signature scheme, providing long-term security and efficient key management for firmware authentication (see {{REC-SHS}}).

-* XMSS (eXtended Merkle Signature Scheme): Another stateful hash-based signature scheme similar to HSS-LMS {{RFC8391}}.
+* XMSS (eXtended Merkle Signature Scheme): Another stateful hash-based signature scheme similar to HSS-LMS
+  {{RFC8391}}.
 XMSS signatures are slightly shorter than HSS-LMS signatures for equivalent security.
 However, HSS-LMS provides performance advantages and HSS-LMS is considered simpler (see Section 10 of {{RFC8554}}).

 Firmware images can be signed using one of these post-quantum algorithms before being distributed to constraied devices. {{?I-D.wiggers-hbs-state}} discusses various strategies for a correct state and backup management for stateful hash-based signatures.